SeanDS/zero/docs/solution/index.rst

 By default, functions are added to a solution's default group.
 Functions can be added to another group by passing the ``group`` parameter to one of :meth:`.add_response`, :meth:`~.Solution.add_noise` or :meth:`.add_noise_sum`.
-Groups can be renamed with :meth:`.rename_group` and merged with :meth:`.merge_group`.
+Groups can be renamed with :meth:`.rename_group` and merged with :meth:`.merge_groups`.
 The functions in the default group can be moved to a new group with :meth:`.move_default_group_functions`.

 Plotting with groups
 ~~~~~~~~~~~~~~~~~~~~

 When a solution containing multiple groups is plotted, the functions in each group have different
-formatting applied.
-The colours of functions within each group follow roughly the same progression
+formatting applied by the :class:`default plotting class <.MplGroupPlotter>`.
+The colours of
+functions within each group follow roughly the same progression as the first group, but with
-as the first group, but with gradually lighter shades and different line styles.
+gradually lighter shades and different line styles.

 To plot functions from different groups without different shades or line styles, you should combine
 them into the same group (see above).